Algebraic Statistics and the Study of Multistate Models: Theory and Applications

 14:45–15:30 Carlotta Langer: Algebraic Approaches to Staged Tree Models and Maximum Likelihood Estimation

-Friday, April 4 (Aalto University)
+Friday, April 4 (University of Helsinki)

-10:00–16:00 Brainstorming session on future research ideas on the intersection of algebraic statistics and survival and event history analysis (by invitation only)
+10:00–13:00 Brainstorming session on future research ideas on the intersection of algebraic statistics and survival and event history analysis (by invitation only)

 Registration